 - Explain the 5 practices for successful benefits management and how they can be applied successfully

-There are no course prerequisites in terms of experience and you do not need to show a record of work in benefits management.
-You need to complete about 10-20 hours of study before the course.
-We'll provide all the reading materials you need so you will be well prepared before you come to class.
+There are no prerequisites to take this course.
+Experience in project, portfolio or program management is beneficial.
+You need to complete about 5 hours of study before the course.
+We’ll provide all the reading materials you need to get prepared before you come to class.

-This is the full APMG Managing Benefits course.
-It covers the full Managing Benefits syllabus to Practitioner level and includes sample exams .
+This is the APMG-International Managing Benefits Foundation and Practitioner course.
+It covers the Managing Benefits syllabus to Practitioner level.

 What is Benefits Management and why do we need it?